Staff have been praised for keeping the busiest clinic in Hull’s hospitals running after the heating broke down during this week’s Arctic conditions.

 Staff were rotated to other departments so no one had to spend too long in reception

-Hull and East Yorkshire Hospitals NHS Trust called in its estates team to repair the heating system as quickly as possible and work is now being carried out by contractors on sliding doors to the reception to minimise draughts when they were closed.
+Hull University Teaching Hospitals NHS Trust called in its estates team to repair the heating system as quickly as possible and work is now being carried out by contractors on sliding doors to the reception to minimise draughts when they were closed.

 Mr Vize said: “Throughout the NHS, we’ve heard remarkable stories of people going above and beyond this week.
 Our staff are no different.

 “The management team is truly grateful for their gritty determination.”